mapnik/node-mapnik/README.md

 });
 ```

-Note: to run these examples locally first do:

-    export NODE_PATH=./lib:${NODE_PATH}

-For more sample code see 'examples/README.md'
+For more sample code see https://github.com/mapnik/node-mapnik-sample-code

 ## Depends

-* Node v0.6 or v0.8
+* Node >v0.6.13 and < v0.11
 * Mapnik 2.x

-Mapnik 2.2.x is targeted, but 2.1.x and 2.0.x is also supported.
+Mapnik 2.2.x is targeted, but 2.1.x and 2.0.x are also supported.

 This means that if you are running the Mapnik 2.2 series (current unreleased master) you must be running at least [0eddc2b5a0](https://github.com/mapnik/mapnik/commit/eebc8cc73eb18903b07e3b3e0757c11925962124).